WIS-MICC-CellObservatory/Silk-threads-analysis/README.md

 ## Semi-automated-analysis
 Here we specifically analyse the line rois provided by the user in the Roi file (see [Appendix](##Appendix-ROI)).
 These ROIs mark “Connecting fibers” of a specific "ladder" (consecutive fibers between two “Main fibers”).
 For each “Connecting fiber” in the ladder we calculate its width (min, max and mean) and its distance to the next connecting fiber in the ladder (min, max and mean).
 To get this information we do the following:
-1. We use the local thickness image (see [Nano-fibrils](#Nano-fibrils) to extract for each ROI in each ladder in each region of interest its min, max and mean width.
+1. We use the local thickness image (see [Nano-fibrils](#Nano-fibrils-(Main-fibers)-and-nano-bundles-analysis-(Connecting-fibers)) to extract for each ROI in each ladder in each region of interest its min, max and mean width.
 3. To get the distance information between each connecting fiber to the next fiber we first create a mask containing only that fiber, and run a distance transform on it, getting the distance of any other pixel in the image to that fiber.
 ![distance transform](https://github.com/WIS-MICC-CellObservatory/Silk-threads-analysis/assets/64706090/c04b95fc-d760-445f-a52d-d13a075ce8d7)
 5. Then, we find the fiber that its mid coordinates are the closest to that fiber. looking at the pixels of that fiber in the distance transform image gives us the desired distance information.